Ingredients

 FD&C Yellow 6 (B): Monoazo.
 Derived from coal tar.
 See Colors/Dyes.

-Feathers (V): epidermal appendage of a bird.
+Feathers (A): epidermal appendage of a bird.
 Most feathers are removed from birds, especially geese, ducks or chickens, during slaughter as a by-product of the poultry industry.
 They can also be plucked from live birds, especially ducks and geese, who are bred for either meat, foie gras or egg laying and breeding.

 Felt (B): cloth made of wool, or of wool and fur or hair.